 The discharge of wastewater to Waiongana Stream was not recorded to have any impact on visual clarity, either outside or inside the mixing zone, because of the highly turbid state upstream.
-Higher nutrient values for DRP and ammonia were recorded upstream of the discharge indicating a minor effect of the discharged receiving water quality.
 Given the high flow conditions and relativity small increase in nutrients, environmental effects of the discharge are considered to be negligible.

 There is no biological monitoring associated specifically with the piggery discharge, as it occurs infrequently over short periods at times of high flow when there is a large amount of dilution.
 However, monitoring of benthic macroinvertebrates and of periphyton is carried out at sites upstream (8.0 km at State Highway 3A) and downstream (6.9 km at Devon Road) of the discharge point as part of regional state of the environment monitoring programmes.
 There is no indication that an individual point-source discharge is having a significant effect on Waiongana Stream.
 For the macroinvertebrates, MCI values have not changed significantly at either site over the last 10 years; the MCI values are within the 'fair' health category at both sites, with some deterioration in a downstream direction to a degree that is comparable to similar catchments around the ring plain over the same distance and change in elevation (TRC 2016).
 For periphyton, the indicative trend is that bed cover is decreasing at the upstream site and increasing at the lower site, with the (TRC) Periphyton Index score reducing in a downstream direction from 'good' to 'moderate' (TRC 2016a).
-Algal biomass (chlorophyll a) varies widely between years at both sites, with occasional high levels, unrelated to flow; insufficient data have yet been collected to determine temporal trends.
+Algal biomass (chlorophyll a) varies widely between years at both sites, with occasional high levels, unrelated to flow.
+However, currently there is insufficient data collected to determine temporal trends.

 There is no indication that any individual point-source discharge is having a significant effect on the ecology of Waiongana Stream, though the combined effect of several farm oxidation pond discharges is likely to have an impact.
-For this reason, Council has signalled to farmers of the region that, as a general rule, farm effluent must be discharged to land (TRC 2017).
-It is noted that Consent 0715-4 was drafted to provide for the establishment of a dual land/water effluent disposal system, with the objective of progressively increasing the proportion discharged to land, and a requirement to investigate discharge completely to land, thereby reducing and potentially eliminating any environmental effects on the stream.
+For this reason, Council has signaled to farmers of the region that, as a general rule, farm effluent must be discharged to land (TRC 2017).
+It is noted that Consent 0715-4.1 was drafted to provide for the establishment of a dual land/water effluent disposal system, with the objective of progressively increasing the proportion discharged to land, and a requirement to investigate discharge completely to land, thereby reducing and potentially eliminating any environmental effects on the stream.